AlexsLemonade/reproducible-research/instructor_notes/11_git-init-server.md

 ```

 * Next, we need a corresponding remote repository to push to.
-For this, instruct participants to create a new repo on GitHub.com
+For this, instruct participants to create a new corresponding repo on GitHub.com
     * _Do not_ initialize the repository with any files (no `README`, `.gitignore`, or `LICENSE`)

-* Copy/paste the `https` URL (`{REMOTE-URL}`) and use for the following code back in terminal:
+* Copy/paste the `https` URL (`{REMOTE-URL}`) for use in the following code in terminal:
 ```sh
 # Set the remote repo address
 git remote add origin {REMOTE-URL}